High North Threats Hackathon: Deterrence, Domain Awareness, and Emerging Technology Introductory Session

 The High North is re-emerging as a strategically contested military theatre.
 From expanded naval patrols and domain awareness to long-range strike, ISR competition, and the militarisation of dual-use infrastructure, the region is increasingly central to deterrence, escalation management, and alliance posture in an era of renewed great-power rivalry.

-The Emerging Threats Group is convening an introductory seminar to identify participants for a focused working group hackathon that will develop a preliminary threat assessment ahead of a major closed international conference with government, academia, and industry.
+The Emerging Threats Group is convening an introductory seminar and signups for a working group hackathon that will develop a preliminary assessment ahead of a major closed international conference with government, academia, and industry.
 This will be an in-depth, discussion-driven session designed for graduate students, postdocs, and advanced undergrads able to translate strategic analysis into actionable policy insights.